 A member of the Cathedral’s governing body, the Chapter, also holds responsibility for ensuring the Cathedral’s safeguarding policy is regularly reviewed and kept up to date with national guidance.
-This is currently Canon Anna Norman-Walker's sabbatical the Cathedral's lead for safeguarding is Gary Stokes (075333 171141)
+During Canon Anna Norman-Walker's sabbatical the Cathedral's lead for safeguarding is Gary Stokes (075333 171141)

 Resources and Downloads

 Diocese of Exeter - Diocesan Safeguarding Policy and Guidance for Exeter Cathedral

 The Church of England - Practice Guidance: Safer Recruitment